CallumMcFadgen/got_apples_express/README.md

 This should display a message that the server is running.
 <br />
 <br />
-Now open a rest Client like Postman or Insomnia and open the MySQL Workbench
+Now open a REST Client like Postman or Insomnia as well as MySQL Workbench
 <br />
 <br />
-In the Rest client, enter the following URL as a GET method to show a return of all the users data in a JSON array.
+In the REST client, enter the following URL as a GET method to show a return of all the users data in a JSON array.
 This can be verified by checking the user records in the database.
 ```
 http://localhost:3333/get_users
 ```